NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 - U+00800 - U+00FFFF: 3 Bytes
 - U+01000 - U+10FFFF: 4 Bytes

-The Smiling Face with Sunglasses emoji 😎 corresponds to the Unicode code point `U+1F60E` which, according to UTF-8, takes 4 bytes to store:
+The Smiling Face with Sunglasses emoji 😎 corresponds to the Unicode code point `U+1F60E` which in UTF-8 uses 4 bytes.
+You may imagine it encoded this way:

 - 00: `0000 0000`
 - 01: `0000 0001`
 - F6: `1111 0110`
 - 0E: `0000 1110`

-In here, we store the number `1F60E` as presented in memory.
-This is NOT the way UTF-8 encodes.
+This is a naive approach once again.
+This is NOT UTF-8.
 There are 4 bytes one next to the other, and nothing to indicate this is a whole one character.
 How do we know if this isn't 4 characters each one taking 1 byte?
 Or 2 characters of 2 bytes?
 Let's say we want to index the third character in a string.
 How would we do that?

 It becomes necessary to define a more complex structure when working with variable-width encoding.
 An ideal encoding format will make it possible to identify where a character starts and where it ends in a string.